JonasSchubert/TimeSpan.Xt/README.md

 ## License

-FluentTimeSpan is distributed under the MIT license.
+TimeSpan.Xt is distributed under the MIT license.
 [See LICENSE](LICENSE.md) for details.

 ```
 MIT License

-Copyright (c) 2018-2021 JonasSchubert
+Copyright (c) 2018-2024 JonasSchubert

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal